aysonsteven/aonicfirebase/README.md

   * Firebase

--You don't need to install firebase manually it'll be installed using "npm install"
+-No need to install firebase manually it'll be installed using "npm install"

 #TODO
   * DISPLAY POST/PAGINATION( PAGE/By Batch Listing )